andrew/ultimate-awesome/README.md

 - [awesome-articles](https://github.com/kraftika/awesome-articles) - Awesome articles - you might come back soon to them.
 - [awesome-manual-QA-sources](https://github.com/krisztipely/awesome-manual-QA-sources) - A list about manual QA resources.
 - [stars](https://github.com/krmbzds/stars) - 🌟 A curated list of my stars.
+- [cysec-free-tutorials](https://github.com/labex-labs/cysec-free-tutorials) - Practice Cyber Security Free Tutorials | This repo collects 76 of free tutorials for Cyber Security.
+Cyber Security is crucial in our increasingly connected world.
+This Skill Tree presents a comprehensive learning path for aspiring security professionals.
+Starting from the basics, it guides you t.
 - [git-free-tutorials](https://github.com/labex-labs/git-free-tutorials) - Practice Git Free Tutorials | This repo collects 11 of free tutorials for Git.
 Git is the industry-standard version control system.
 This Skill Tree provides a comprehensive learning path for mastering Git.
 Ideal for developers of all levels, it offers a structured roadmap to understand repositori.
 - [ml-free-tutorials](https://github.com/labex-labs/ml-free-tutorials) - Free Machine Learning tutorials for beginners with 933 interactive lessons.
 Easy-to-follow programming guides with hands-on practice exercises.
 - [practice-algorithm-programming-courses](https://github.com/labex-labs/practice-algorithm-programming-courses) - Algorithm Programming Courses | This repo collects 1 of programming courses for Algorithm.
 Algorithms are the foundation of computer science and programming.
 This Skill Tree provides a comprehensive learning path for mastering algorithmic problem-solving.
 Perfect for beginners and experienced pro.